 Interpretation of findings

 The distinction between acute and chronic stridor is important.
-Other clinical findings are also often helpful (see table Some Causes of Stridor Some Causes of Stridor ).
+Other clinical findings are also often helpful (see table ).

 Acute manifestations are more likely to reflect an immediately life-threatening disorder.
-With these disorders, fever indicates infection.
+With these disorders, fever suggests infection.
 Fever plus barking cough suggests croup or, very rarely, tracheitis.
 Patients with croup typically have more prominent symptoms of upper respiratory infection and less of a toxic appearance.
-Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, suggests epiglottitis and, in young children, the less common retropharyngeal abscess.
+Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, and without evidence of pharyngitis, suggests epiglottitis Epiglottitis Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
+Symptoms include severe sore throat... read more and, in young children, the less common retropharyngeal abscess Retropharyngeal Abscess Retropharyngeal abscesses, most common among young children, can cause sore throat, fever, neck stiffness, and stridor.
+Diagnosis requires lateral neck x-ray or CT.
+Treatment is with endotracheal... read more .
 Drooling and the tripod position are suggestive of epiglottitis, whereas retropharyngeal abscess may manifest with neck stiffness and inability to extend the neck.

 Patients without fever or symptoms of upper respiratory infection may have an acute allergic reaction or aspirated foreign body.
 Acute allergic reaction severe enough to cause stridor usually has other manifestations of airway edema (eg, oral or facial edema, wheezing) or anaphylaxis (itching, urticaria).
 Foreign body obstruction of the upper airway that causes stridor is always acute but may be occult in toddlers (older children and adults can communicate the event unless there is near-complete airway obstruction, which will manifest as such, not as stridor).
 Cough is often present with foreign body but rare with allergic reaction.